Structured Random Models for Phase Retrieval with Optical Diffusers

 \section{Introduction}

-Phase retrieval emerges whenever one wishes to reconstruct the phase of a complex-valued field from amplitude-only measurements.
-It enables complete characterization of the electric field for label-free imaging and wavefront engineering, including modalities such as astronomy~\cite{fienup1987phase}, crystallography~\cite{sayre1952some}, computer-generated holography~\cite{zhang20173d,eybposh2020deepcgh}, optical computing~\cite{gupta2019don}, and optical microscopy~\cite{zheng2013wide,yeh2015experimental,boniface2020non}.
+Phase retrieval refers to reconstructing the phase information of a complex-valued field from amplitude-only measurements.
+It enables the complete characterization of the electric field for label-free imaging and wavefront engineering and pertains to modalities such as astronomy~\cite{fienup1987phase}, crystallography~\cite{sayre1952some}, computer-generated holography~\cite{zhang20173d,eybposh2020deepcgh}, optical computing~\cite{gupta2019don}, Fourier ptychography~\cite{yeh2015experimental}, electron and optical microscopy~\cite{zheng2013wide,boniface2020non}.
 However, the nonlinearity introduced by amplitude-only measurements significantly complicates the reconstruction problem compared to linear models.
-One key parameter to quantify the reconstruction difficulty is the oversampling ratio (OR), defined as the ratio between the dimensions of the measurements and the unknown signal.
-While a higher OR facilitates reconstruction, it comes at the cost of additional measurements.
-Thus, reconstruction under a relatively low OR is desirable.
+One key parameter to quantify the reconstruction difficulty is the oversampling ratio (OR), defined as the ratio between the dimension of the measurements and that of the unknown signal.
+While a high OR facilitates reconstruction, it comes at the cost of additional measurements.
+Thus, reconstruction under a low OR is desirable.

-Existing phase imaging modalities typically involve Fourier transforms~\cite{dong2023phase}.
+Existing phase-imaging modalities typically involve Fourier transforms~\cite{dong2023phase}.
 The earliest occurrence, Fourier phase retrieval~\cite{fienup1982phase}, reconstructs an image based solely on its Fourier magnitude.
-As this leads to a challenging reconstruction problem, more measurements can be acquired by shifting the source position in ptychography~\cite{paxman1992joint,rodenburg2019ptychography} or the illumination angle in Fourier ptychography~\cite{bian2015fourier,yeh2015experimental}.
-These systems result in a sensing matrix composed of Fourier and diagonal matrices, enabling high-resolution imaging thanks to efficient computation.
-In general, more measurements lead to a simpler inverse problem, but theoretical guarantees are lacking to ensure proper reconstruction given a sufficient amount of measurements.
-Additionally, algorithms can become stuck in suboptimal local minima due to the nonlinear optimization landscape.
+This challenging reconstruction problem is made easier when more measurements become available, for instance, through shifts of the source position in ptychography~\cite{paxman1992joint,rodenburg2019ptychography} or through several illumination angles in Fourier ptychography~\cite{yeh2015experimental,bian2015fourier}.
+These systems result in a sensing matrix composed of Fourier and diagonal matrices, which enables high-resolution imaging thanks to efficient computation.
+Despite the observation that more measurements lead to an inverse problem that is easier to solve, theoretical guarantees are lacking to ensure proper reconstructions, even given many measurements.
+Additionally, algorithms can become trapped in a suboptimal local minimum due to the nonlinear optimization landscape.